 Athletic Training Students are required to take a number of classes in anatomy, physiology, biology, and chemistry.
 As a part of their course work, students take part in six semesters of clinical rotations in various settings including, but not limited to, high school and college athletics, rehabilitation clinics and hospitals.
 Within these supervised situations the Athletic Training Students clinical skills will evolve but they will also develop rational thinking and problem solving skills.
 With completion of the required coursework, students in the ATEP, will be eligible to sit for the Board of Certification Exam.
 View the exam pass rates.

 The Norwich University undergraduate ATEP has been accredited since 2005 by the Commission on Accreditation of Athletic Training Education.
 Norwich University is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
 The program has been placed on Probation as of February 19, 2016 by the CAATE, 6850 Austin Center Blvd., Suite 100, Austin, TX 78731-3101.

 Norwich University Athletic Training Education Program Handbook

-The NUATEP Handbook (PDF) outlines program information Athletic Training students.
+The NUATEP Student Handbook (PDF) outlines program information for Athletic Training students.
 This document outlines all of the policies and procedures upheld by the ATEP.
-When each student enter the professional phase of the ATEP in the fall of their sophomore year they will receive a hard copy of this handbook.
+When each student enters the professional phase of the ATEP, in the fall of their sophomore year, they will receive a hard copy of this handbook.

 The Athletic Training Education Program (ATEP) at Norwich is a professional degree program.
 In order to make sure that we have qualified students entering the professional phase, all students go through a secondary application process in the spring semester of their freshman year.
 This ensures that students have all of the skills that need to succeed through the rest of their academic courses and clinical experiences.